Nick689/CustomPOS/Readme.md

 ##Advancement
+The item edit page does not exist yet, but you can edit the database directly.
 Only Linux-French version is currently available.
 Most important features are already implemented, this program is already used in production.
 You should find a good reactivity/stability.